-January 12 through February 23 I'll walk a group of blanket-makers step-by-step through the process of making a “sweater blanket” from upcycled wool sweaters.
+In the Felted Wool Blanket Master Class ($297) January 12 - February 23, 2019 I'll walk a group of blanket-makers step-by-step through the process of making a “sweater blanket” from upcycled wool sweaters.
 The class includes video and written instructions so you can choose your favorite learning style.

 In addition to teaching the mechanics of basic blanket-making, I'll also help you think through and plan the design stage of your unique blanket using the sweater colors and textures you have available.
 The course is designed as a work-along class, and is structured to enable you to actually finish your blanket.
 Since you have complete freedom to decide on the size of blanket you make, you can influence how much time you will need to spend on the project.
 (The smaller the blanket, the less time required.)

 Also!
 You're completely welcome to simply self-pace the class and not aim to finish in 6 weeks.
 Either choice is fine!

 This Felted Wool Blanket Master Class will be presented in 3 sections of 2 weeks each, providing time to work on each portion of the project before moving on.
 We will have a private Facebook page for our virtual meeting place for asking questions, getting input from me, sharing what we're doing, encouraging each other and designing together.
 This is where the fun happens!

 “I was surprised at the wonderfulness of the group--so much fun!

 I have never checked Facebook so often, waiting to see who made what

 or what was next.” — Linda, class participant

 During these 2 weeks, expect to spend 5-8 hours on homework after your sweaters are collected, depending on blanket size.